-- Employee is currently employed by the University and has been with the University for no less than 12 consecutive months; and - Employee is eligible and has been approved by Human Resources for FML under personal medical qualifications conditions; and employee is currently enrolled in Short-term Disability through The Hartford; and. - Employee has submitted a claim for short-term disability benefits and the claim has been approved by The Hartford Insurance.
+- Employee is currently employed by the University and has been with the University for no less than 12 consecutive months; and - Employee is eligible and has been approved by Human Resources for FML under personal medical qualifications conditions; and employees are auto-enrolled. - Employee has applied for benefits and the claim has been approved by Hartford Insurance.

-Under this Policy, eligible qualifying employees will be paid the following benefits, limited to one period of wage continuation during a rolling calendar year:
+Under this Policy, eligible qualifying employees will be paid the following benefits, limited to one period of wage continuation during a rolling year: